bobrathbone/GPIOconverter/README.md

 RPi/GPIO.py
 ===========
-The GPIO.py code is only for use with the Raspberry Pi Model 5.
+The GPIO.py code is primarily for use with the Raspberry Pi Model 5 and for use
-Do not use it for earlier models such as the Model 3B or 4
+and for use with earlier models such as the Model 3B or 4B which are running Bookworm OS or later

 It is designed to intercept GPIO calls and convert them to LGPIO calls.
 See: https://abyz.me.uk/lg/py_lgpio.html